This FAQ page is updated on a regular basis, so make sure to check it frequently for new information. All updates are added to the bottom of the page.

 Decisions are all sent at the same time, generally at the end of March.
 For information specific to your admissions cycle, please refer to the application page of our website.

 What does it mean to be on a waitlist?

 Candidates who successfully completed an application online before the deadline and who would have been accepted into the program if not for the cohort reaching its maximum size will be placed on a waitlist.
-Candidates that have been placed on a waitlist will be notified if a spot becomes available prior to the start of the on-campus week.
+Candidates that have been placed on a waitlist will be notified if a spot becomes available prior to the start of the Foundations course.
 If you are on the waitlist, no further action is required from you at this time.

 How do I talk about this with my employer?

 We encourage you to inquire with your employer whether training and professional development funds may be applied to finance this program.
 You can use this sample email to start the conversation.

 As a participant in the CBEY certificate program, can I audit on-campus classes?

 Is there a capstone project?

 No, not at this time.
 In future years, we may develop a capstone project based on faculty and student interest.